objcio/articles/2014-12-08-activity-tracing.md

 os_trace("Processed %d records in %g seconds", count, time);
 ```

-One caveat that I stumbled upon while experimenting with this API is that trace messages don't show up in crash reports if not at least one is sent from the crashing thread.
-I don't know if that's a bug or intended behavior.
+One caveat that I stumbled upon while experimenting with this API is that trace messages don't show up in crash reports if no trace messages are sent from the crashing thread.

 ### Trace Message Variants